tim-koko/website/content/en/blog/2026-acend-uebernahme.md

 In terms of content, much remains the same and is even being expanded:

 * Existing technologies and trainings remain.
-* Since the beginning of the year, the portfolio has been expanded with the new training “Software Development with AI.”
+* Since the beginning of the year, the portfolio has been expanded with the new training [“Software Development with AI”](https://acend.ch/trainings/ai-dev/).
 * Trainings can still be booked by individuals and companies.
 * Many of the previous trainers remain part of acend.